Lash Extension Safety and Aftercare Sourcing Archive for Quality Checks

 Q: Do eyelashes grow back after extensions?

 A: Yes, absolutely.
 Are lash extensions bad for your eyelashes permanently?
 No. Eyelashes grow in a cycle (Anagen, Catagen, Telogen).
-Even if an extension is pulled out prematurely, the follicle will generate a new lash within 4-8 weeks, provided there is no scarring to the follicle itself (Traction Alopecia).
+Even if an extension is pulled out prematurely, the follicle will generate a new lash within 4-8 weeks, provided there is no scarring to the follicle itself (lash stress).
 Using lightweight lash extensions ensures this cycle continues uninterrupted.

 Q: Why do my eyelashes look short after extensions?

 A: This is often a perceptual illusion known as “Lash Dysmorphia.”
 After getting used to long, thick extensions, your natural lashes will inevitably look short and thin in comparison, even if they are perfectly healthy.
-However, if they are actually shorter, it may be due to breakage from heavy extensions (traction alopecia eyelashes).
+However, if they are actually shorter, it may be due to breakage from heavy extensions (lash stress eyelashes).
 Switching to a lighter weight will resolve this.

 Q: How can I repair my lashes after extensions?